-As with most any other financial tasks, you want to track by quarter and fiscal years.
-Complete the rest of the year, double-checking your math, making sure you added the cumulative cash flow properly and then you have a complete cash flow statement.
+As with most other financial tasks, you want to track by quarter and fiscal years.
+Complete the rest of the year, double-checking your math, making sure you added the cumulative cash flow properly, and then have a complete cash flow statement.

 Ideally, you don’t want any debt or negative amounts of money, especially if you don’t have any savings.
 If you foresee periods of time where you’ll be losing money, look at different areas of your business for ways to earn or save more money.